ckulka/rpi-btsync/README.md

 ```
 docker run --rm -it -p 5555:5555 -p 8888:8888 ckulka/rpi-btsync
 ```
+You can now access the Web UI via http://your-raspberry-pi:8888

 ### Volumes
 The configuration and storage folders of the default configuration are both inside ```/home/btsync/```.
 This directory should be part of a regular backup.